sharedgithub/testNotes/BA Note.md

 	horizontal - project roles are listed (Project manager, BA, Stakeholders, sales manager, directors) vertical - Action or task (Project planning, requirement gathering, elicit, solution designing)

-## ----Chapter 5. ----
+## ----Chapter 5.
+Requirements----

 ### 19. why it is needed ?
 	a.
 Requirements guide what business needs and solution meets needs

-### 20. WHat is requirements ?
+### 20. What is requirements ?
-	Something product smust have and quality it must have.
+	Something product must have and quality it must have.

 ### 21. Categories of Requirements ?

 	a.
 Functional - things product must have
 	b.
 Non Functional requirement - security, interface
 	c.
-Contraints - global requirements - need of product, naming conventions, assumptions, stekholders/customer list, budget, examples -
+Contraints - global requirements - need of product, naming conventions, assumptions, stekholders/customer list, budget,

+	examples -

 	The product budget must not exceed $50,000
 	The product shall run on the company’s existing machines Implementation of the product cannot interrupt daily business The last 5 years of historical data needs to be made available in the product

-### 22. What makes good requirement ? - it is SMART requirement
+### 22. What makes good requirement ? -
+	it is SMART requirement

 	S - Specific - clear, simple - why ?, what ?, when ?, where ?
 	M - Measurable - measure, indicator - how much ?, how many ?, how will it acc A - Attainable - feasible